Skip to content

 Fitness functions

-Maat rules implement the fitness function concept from Building Evolutionary Architectures (Ford, Parsons, Kua, Sadalage): automated checks that measure how well a system adheres to its intended architectural characteristics.
+If you've read Building Evolutionary Architectures (Ford, Parsons, Kua, Sadalage), maat rules are fitness functions: automated checks that measure how well a system adheres to its intended architectural characteristics.
+You don't need the book to use maat — but if you have that vocabulary, this is where maat sits.

 FAQ

-No. Linters usually check local syntax, style, or common code patterns.
-Maat is for architecture rules that need facts from more than one place in the repository.
+No. Linters check local syntax, style, or common code patterns — one file at a time. maat is for rules that need facts from more than one place in the repository, including its history.

 How is it different from dependency rules?

-Dependency rules are one use case.
-Maat can express package and layer boundaries, but the collector model is broader: rules can run over any fact type a collector provides.
+Dependency rules are one use case. maat can express package and layer boundaries, but rules can run over any fact a collector provides — including facts from git history and AI-assisted reading of the code.

 How is it different from architecture unit tests?